Nonlinear Matter Power Spectrum from relativistic $N$-body Simulations: $\Lambda_{\rm s}$CDM versus $\Lambda$CDM: Results and interpretation

 The absolute spectra in~\cref{planck2} are shown only up to $k_{\rm f}=1.6\,h\,\mathrm{Mpc}^{-1}$, defined as one quarter of the Nyquist frequency, $k_{\rm Ny}=\pi/\mathrm{(resolution)}\simeq\pi/0.5\simeq6.3\,h\,\mathrm{Mpc}^{-1}$.
 The leading-order discretization error relative to the continuum prediction, $P_{\rm continuum}$, partly cancels in the \emph{ratios} $P_{\Lambda_{\rm s}\mathrm{CDM}}/P_{\Lambda\mathrm{CDM}}$, as discussed around Eq.~(5.1) of Ref.~\cite{Adamek:2017uiq}, making them less sensitive to the limitations of fixed resolution.
 Accordingly, in~\cref{Pl-fd} we report the locations and amplitudes of the maxima at $z=2$ even though they lie slightly beyond $k_{\rm f}$.
 These should be regarded as robust \emph{relative} features, while absolute amplitudes beyond $k_{\rm f}$ are not interpreted further here.

 Figures~\ref{class-lscdm} (\emph{Planck}-only) and \ref{class} (full dataset) compare the cb-only power spectra from $N$-body runs (solid) to the corresponding linear predictions from \texttt{CLASS} (black dash-dotted).
 As noted earlier, although the cb component shown separately here \emph{excludes} massive $\nu$, their perturbations still source the metric linearly.
 On large, linear scales ($k\!\lesssim\!0.1$–$0.2\,h\,\mathrm{Mpc}^{-1}$) the agreement between \texttt{gevolution} and \texttt{CLASS} is excellent at all redshifts, validating the consistent implementation of the modified background in the \LsCDM\ cosmology across both codes.
 We emphasize that in \texttt{CLASS} we work in Newtonian gauge, since calculations in the default synchronous gauge are sensitive to the step in $H(z)$ for the abrupt \LsCDM\ model.
+Meanwhile, our interpretation of the linear-theory versus simulation comparison focuses on subhorizon modes, $k \gtrsim 0.02\,h\,\mathrm{Mpc}^{-1}$, where finite-volume effects are negligible and gauge effects are no longer significant.
+For a complementary benchmark against an analytic nonlinear prescription (\texttt{HMCode}) and an estimate of its range of validity in this setting, see Appendix~\ref{app:hmcode} (Figs.~\ref{model_ratios} and~\ref{method_ratios}).
 Toward smaller scales the $N$-body spectra exceed the linear curves at low redshift, as expected from nonlinear growth.
 The corresponding \emph{ratios} in Figs.~\ref{planckvs-cl} and \ref{fdcl} show the same trend: linear-theory ratios remain smooth and modest, whereas their $N$-body counterparts develop a localized crest around $k\!\sim\!\mathcal{O}(1)\,h\,\mathrm{Mpc}^{-1}$ at $z\!=\!2,1,0$ (earlier and weaker for the \emph{Planck}-only fit, later and stronger for the full dataset), confirming that the enhancement is a genuine nonlinear response to the \LsCDM\ background.

 A scale-independent change to the linear normalization (e.g., tuning $\sigma_8$ or $A_s$) cannot reproduce the \emph{localized}, redshift-dependent crest that we find in the simulation ratio $P_{\LsCDM}/P_{\LCDM}$ (Figs.~\ref{Pl-fd},~\ref{planckvs-cl},~\ref{fdcl}).
 In our results the excess is confined to $k\sim\mathcal{O}(1)\,h\,{\rm Mpc}^{-1}$ and its peak shifts to larger physical scales (i.e., smaller comoving $k$) toward $z=0$, reaching $k\simeq0.6$–$1.0\,h\,{\rm Mpc}^{-1}$, while large scales remain consistent with linear-theory predictions in Newtonian (Poisson) gauge (cf.\ Figs.~\ref{class-lscdm}-\ref{class}).
 A uniform amplitude change would affect all $k$ similarly and cannot generate a drifting, localized crest; the feature is therefore \emph{dynamical}, tracing the sign-switch (the mirror AdS-to-dS transition in $\Lambda_{\rm s}$) history of $H(z)$ rather than a static renormalization of the spectrum.